Friend09/copilot_practice_material/practice/beginner/reading/01-introduction.md

 - **Generating functions from comments**: Describe what you want in natural language, and Copilot will try to generate the code.
 - **Suggesting test cases**: Helps in writing unit tests quickly.
 - **Refactoring code**: Offers suggestions to improve existing code.
+- **Multi-file editing**: Edit multiple files simultaneously with natural language instructions.
+- **Autonomous task completion**: Assign entire tasks to Copilot to complete independently.
+- **Image-to-code generation**: Convert UI mockups and screenshots into working code.

 ## How Does GitHub Copilot Work?

-GitHub Copilot is powered by OpenAI Codex, a new AI system trained on a massive dataset of publicly available source code and natural language.
-When you type code or comments, Copilot sends this context to the OpenAI Codex model, which then predicts and suggests the most relevant code snippets.
+GitHub Copilot is powered by advanced AI models including OpenAI's GPT models, Anthropic's Claude, and Google's Gemini.
+It's trained on a massive dataset of publicly available source code and natural language.
+When you type code or comments, Copilot sends this context to the AI model, which then predicts and suggests the most relevant code snippets.
 This process happens almost instantaneously, providing suggestions as you type [2].

+### 2024/2025 Evolution: Multi-Model Support

+As of 2024, GitHub Copilot now supports multiple AI models through a model picker, allowing you to choose the best model for your specific task:

+- **GPT-4 and newer models**: Excellent for complex reasoning and general-purpose coding
+- **Claude (Anthropic)**: Strong at longer contexts and nuanced understanding
+- **Gemini (Google)**: Fast and efficient for quick iterations

+This flexibility ensures you can optimize for speed, accuracy, or cost depending on your needs.

 ### The Role of Context